ForgTav/E2EE-CropAutomation/README.md

     main

+# autoStat
+The autoStat program will automatically improve the traits of your target crop until the sum of Gr + Ga - Re reaches at least 52 for the target crop on the working farm.
+Any plants with traits above these will be interpreted as weeds and removed.
+If a plant is different from the target crop, it will be destroyed.

 # autoTier
 The program **autoTier** will automatically tier-up your crops until the max breeding round is reached (configurable) or the storage farm is full.